bbc/tams/docs/appnotes/0016-authorisation-in-tams-workflows.md

 Media workflows often contain sensitive or high-value content, and media organisations need to effectively manage access to that content across their estate.
 That requires suitable approaches across both authentication (identifying the user) as discussed in [ADR0028](../adr/0028-authentication-methods.md), and also authorisation (deciding what the user can do), which is discussed in [ADR035](../adr/0035-fine-grained-auth.md) and implemented here.
-In general, store implementations, and the organisations that deploy them, are free to define how the authorisation model works based on their needs, however this Application Note provides some guidelines and a starting point.
+In general, service implementations, and the organisations that deploy them, are free to define how the authorisation model works based on their needs, however this Application Note provides some guidelines and a starting point.
 It is recommended to follow these guidelines where possible to aid in interoperability between TAMS components.

 ## Overall Principles

 Implementers should consider the material they need to protect, the nature of their business and their threat model when deciding how to build authorisation into TAMS-based media workflows.

-For some organisations a coarse-grained approach is sufficient: for example allowing groups of users to have read- or write-access to a store or large blocks of content.
+For some organisations a coarse-grained approach is sufficient: for example allowing groups of users to have read- or write-access to a service instance or large blocks of content.
 This might be appropriate for example in a newsroom, where staff are deliberately enabled to work together and access each other's material.

 Conversely a finer-grained approach may be required, where specific rules and policies are applied to each piece of content, and groups of users are carefully managed.